iVapor/tech-explore/README.md

 1. Explore new technique.

 ## Project Description
 1. Vue project is under directory Vue.
+It runs with iView.

 2. Origin JavaScript is under directory origin.